 WHAT.
 I’d been had!
 I’m a storyteller myself, and a smart lady.
 So how could this be?!
 Don’t ask me why I was so disturbed to find out… (GASP!)… the Internet lies.
 The backlash against Elan – and other social tricksters – shows that for some reason, people expect what they read to be true.
 They trust their personal news source, be it Twitter, Facebook, LinkedIn, or any other social channel, because it feels like this news is coming from a friend.
 At the very least, a friend of a friend.

 This got me thinking.
 Social is media after all.
 In both cases, I can assume the authors’ intentions were true – in that, they were seeking attention for themselves through the giving of emotions to others.
 If a great story delivers laughs, or tears, that turns audiences into fans, followers and customers… is this a bad thing?
 Should we feel duped when we discover a great story was a hoax, or a heartwarming story was a PR stunt?
-My jury is still out on that one.
+My jury is still out on that one (and does NOT apply to the biggest hoax of them all, the ”Big Lie“.
+That, my friends, is HORRIFYING.)
 But it does make me wonder… would great storytellers still try as hard if they thought no one was listening?